9brada6/tabs-with-posts/development.md

 - Check the file where icons are written to be HTML valid.
 - Add more comments disabled icons.
 - Make all icons align perfectly, under all conditions.
-- delete all role and aria attr from icon files and php like focusable, role, uneeded class.
 - delete all fillCOlor = currentColor?

 ### JS/SCSS